-By inviting wild birds to nest in your backyard, you will come across a variety of experiences and scenarios.
-Below are just a few of the situations you might find yourself in.
+By inviting wild birds, during nesting season, in your backyard, you will come across a variety of experiences and scenarios.
+Below are just a few of the situations you might find yourself in during nesting season.

 Dead Birds and Missing Eggs